ooibhadode/IbIPP/README.md

  %   'preservesupport',1,'modelname','spanner.stl','symmetry','left',...
  %   'modeltype','extrude','extrudelength',0.2)
  %
- %   IbIPP is an open-source code for initializing and post-processing
- %   free-form 2D topology optimization problems.
-It utilizes other
- %   open-source codes such as top88.m by Andreassen et.al, esoL.m by Xia
+ %   IbIPP utilizes other open-source codes such as top88.m by
- %   et. al., levelset88.m by Otomori et.al, revolve2D.m by Treeby and Cox,
+ %   Andreassen et.al, esoL.m by Xia et. al., levelset88.m by Otomori et.al,
- %   and stlwrite.m by Sven.
+ %   revolve2D.m by Treeby and Cox, and stlwrite.m by Sven.
  %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%